-The Project uses the term ‘Neo-Zoroastrians’ for academic purposes to refer to those Zoroastrians who were born into a family where both the parents — mother and father — were non-Zoroastrians.
-In other words, they have adopted a Zoroastrian identity by choice.
+The Project uses the term ‘Zoroastrians-by-choice’ for academic purposes to refer to those Zoroastrians who were born into a family where both the parents — mother and father — were non-Zoroastrians.
+In other words, they have accepted the Zoroastrian identity by choice.
 Those who were born into a family where at least one parent — mother or father — is a Zoroastrian by birth are referred to as ‘Zoroastrians’.

-The term(s) Neo-Zoroastrian / New-Zoroastrian / Zoroastrian by choice is solely used for academic classification and to ease the collection of research data, without any prejudice towards individuals, groups, and the Zoroastrian community.
+The term(s) Zoroastrians-by-choice / New-Zoroastrian / Neo-Zoroastrians are solely used for academic classification and to minimise miscommunication while collecting research data, without any prejudice towards individuals, groups, and the Zoroastrian community.

 What is the Neo Zoroastrian Project (NZP)?